-D. Congdon Aaholm J. Congdon, Jr. Gabosch Gantt Hanley Kasarda Stallings Stith Suggs Wray Director Skills and Qualifications Industry - Extensive knowledge and experience in the freight X X X X X X X Х X transportation and logistics industry Executive Management - Senior level experience in operations, strategic planning, risk management and oversight, finance/accounting and economics, and/or treasury and securities markets Х Х Х Х Х Х Х Х Х Х Х Diversity - Self-identified diversity characteristics (including with respect to gender, race, ethnicity and national origin) Х Х Х Human Resources and Safety - Knowledge of employee relations, safety and environmental issues Х Х Х Х Х Х Shareholder Relations - Understanding of public company governance and institutional investor considerations Х Х Х Х Х Х Customer Relations - Insight into marketing, sales and customer relationship management Х Х Х Х Х Х Х Information Technology - Understanding of information technology, cybersecurity, data privacy, information systems and related issues Х Х International/Global - Knowledge of global trends and considerations relating to supply chain management and multimodal transportation solutions Х Legal/Regulatory/Government Affairs - Understanding of legal and regulatory implications, including ESG matters, and a strong grasp of the workings of government and public policy on a local, state and national level Х Х Х
+Director Skills and Qualifications D. Congdon Aaholm J. Congdon, Jr. Davis Gabosch Gantt Hanley Kasarda Stallings Stith sbbns Industry - Extensive knowledge and experience in the freight transportation and logistics industry X Х X Х Х Х X X X Executive Management - Senior level experience in operations, strategic planning, risk management and oversight, finance/accounting and economics, and/or treasury and securities markets Х Х Х Х Х Х Х Х Х Х Х Diversity - Self-identified diversity characteristics (including with respect to gender, race, ethnicity and national origin) Х Х Х Human Resources and Safety - Knowledge of employee relations, safety and environmental issues Х Х Χ Х Х Х Shareholder Relations - Understanding of public company governance and institutional investor considerations X Х X Х Х X X Customer Relations - Insight into marketing, sales and customer relationship management Х Х Х Х Х Х Information Technology - Understanding of information technology, cybersecurity, data privacy, information systems and related issues Х Х International/Global - Knowledge of global trends and considerations relating to supply chain management and multimodal transportation solutions Χ Х Legal/Regulatory/Government Affairs - Understanding of legal and regulatory implications, including the impact of various ESG matters in this context, and a strong grasp of the workings of government and public policy on a local, state and national level Х Х Х Х

 In seeking and evaluating prospective director nominees, diversity in gender, race, ethnicity, culture, tenure of Board service, viewpoint, geography, and other qualities and attributes are important factors to consider in connection with the criteria outlined above and equal opportunity principles.
 The Governance and Nomination Committee is committed to actively seeking out highly qualified women and individuals from minority groups to include in the pool from which director nominees are chosen.
 We and the Governance and Nomination Committee believe that the current composition of the Board reflects a highly talented group of individuals best suited to perform oversight responsibilities for us and our shareholders at this time, and we will continue to consider diversity factors as we evaluate the composition of our Board.
-The following chart shows certain self-identified personal characteristics of our director nominees, in accordance with Nasdag Listing Rule 5605(f).
+The following chart shows certain self-identified personal characteristics of our directors, in accordance with Nasdag Listing Rules.